corelight/cwrap/README-cwrap-zeek.md

 This shows that cwrap introduces a significant performance overhead of about 20% even if all instrumentation is disabled at run-time.

 Further investigation needs to be done to determine if most of this performance overhead is due to smaller, generally uninteresting for analysis, but very frequently called functions.
 In which case, a new feature for cwrap could be to avoid instrumenting those functions.

+It would be interesting to performance production Zeek with different types of gcc compile options, e.g. optimize for size versus optimize for speed (which it is currently).
+It would also be interesting to test this out on an object file by object file basis.

 Run cwrap debug Zeek which logging `net_packet_dispatch()` without cwrap curt output in order to see how long processing of each packet takes:
 ```